adambraimbridge/origami-service/README.md

 ### `origamiService.middleware.errorHandler()`

 Create and return a middleware for rendering errors that occur in the application routes.
 The returned middleware logs errors to [Sentry] (if the `sentryDsn` option is present) and then renders an error page.

+The following properties can be set on an error object to change the behaviour of the error handler:

-It uses the `status` property of an error to decide on which error type to render.
+  - `status`: decide on which error type to render and send the HTTP status code
+  - `cacheMaxAge`: the maximum cache age of the error, which gets passed to the [`cacheControl` middleware](#origamiservicemiddlewarecachecontrol-options-)

 This middleware should be mounted after all of your application routes, and is useful in conjunction with `origamiService.middleware.notFound`: